wanchunnie/PB-LKS/PBLKS/Trees/readme.md

 For instance, `value = [16, 5]` means when this node is reached, 16 negative samples(bacteria and phage interacts) are left, 5 positive samples(does not interact).

 Traversing the tree, the samples are split and as a result, the value array reaching each node changes.

 ### class
-Class type of this node, given in every node but only useful in leaf nodes.
+Class type of this node, provided in every node but only useful in leaf nodes.

 This is actually decided by when reaching this node, which class has larger number of samples.
+The class of a leaf node indicates the prediction of this decision tree when it is reached in predicting.

 ## Example
-Lets use files in `./Example` as example input and visualized example tree(decision tree 0 in RF) to illustrate how decision is made.
+Let's use files in `./Example` as example input and visualized example tree(decision tree 0 in RF) to illustrate how decision is made.

 Descriptors are extracted and tabulated as follows.
 ```